Now available in physical ZINE format for purchase at https://sludgepeople.merchtable.com/zines/sludge-people-how-to-release-a-tape-zine

-Everything you’re about to read is just advice and opinions from someone who’s lived it and wants to help!
+Everything you read here is merely advice and opinions based on the experiences of someone who wants to help!

-“Tapes sound like shit.”
-The biggest hurdle you’ll face in selling the world on this format is that cassette tapes sounds terrible.
-This comes from years of poorly dubbed cassettes or the fact that everyone listened to them on the worst system.
-The people who remember winding tape with a pencil were not using high end equipment, I guarantee it.
-You may be glad to see that “they still make Walkmans” but they’re pure trash, I don’t care how cool a USB port or Bluetooth is.
-No one believes in this format anymore, so no reputable business will invest real money in manufacturing a quality player – they’re out for your money.
-This means you will have to be clever, do some detective work and build your own system (more on that further below, see ‘How to Listen’).
+The biggest hurdle you’ll face in any cassette discussion with the real world is that interest in this format is stupid and it sounds terrible.
+Everyone’s a critic.
+Casual listeners unknowingly suffered poorly dubbed cassettes played on department store-level systems.
+The people who remember winding back the tape back in with a pencil were not using high-end equipment, I guarantee it.
+You may be glad to see that they ‘still make Walkmans’, but they’re pure trash, despite the allure of a USB port or the concept of Bluetooth.
+The public stopped believing in this format long ago, so no reputable business will invest real money in manufacturing a quality player – they’re just trying to take your money.
+I hope that changes somewhere down the line, but until then that means you have to be clever and do some detective work.
+I say build your own system or refurbish an old Walkman.

-It’s such a minor price difference to add an extra panel to a J Card, why skimp out?
-Cassettes are handheld and portable, which gives them an edge over other formats – with the amount of shit talk on tapes, we need all of the edges we can get!
-Remember sitting in your room listening to a great album and obsessing over the liners?
-Tapes can bring back that experience (holding an LP for long periods of time sounds like a nuisance to an weak old man like myself) so why not take advantage and try to make something memorable and timeless?
+It’s such a minor price difference to add an extra panel or so to a j-card, why skimp out?
+Cassettes are handheld and portable, which gives them an edge over all other formats, and we need all of the edges we can get in the music wars!
+Remember sitting in your bedroom listening to a great album and obsessing over the liners?
+Tapes can bring back that experience!
+Holding an LP for long periods of time sounds like a nuisance to a weak old man like myself, so why not take advantage and try to make something memorable and timeless?

-If you need help with this, I will design any J Card for $30.
+If you need help with this, I will gladly design any j-card for $35.
 Get in touch!

-Give a download code if you can.
-It’s not always possible with our releases due to licensing or the band’s request, but I’m always trying.
-The codes always get a great response from the consumer and as a consumer I understand that feeling entirely.
-Nearly every band has a Bandcamp (they should!) and thankfully they make it real easy to generate codes.
+Include a code if you can.
+It’s not always possible with our releases due to licensing or a band’s request, but I’m always pushing for it.
+They get a great response and as a consumer myself, I understand that feeling entirely.
+Nearly every artist has a Bandcamp (they should!) and thankfully they make it real easy to generate codes.